Job Fair (The Office): Production

 This episode was the third episode of the series directed by Tucker Gates.
 Gates had previously directed the third season episodes "Branch Closing" and "Women's Appreciation".
 "Job Fair" was written by Gene Stupnitsky and Lee Eisenberg.

 In order to create the blisters that Andy had on his hands during the episode, the make-up crew had to use Ben Nye sunburn colors, RCMA scar making material, and acetone.
 The process took twenty to thirty minutes, in which the sunburn colors were applied first and the scar making material was applied last.
 Angela Kinsey was pregnant during shooting.
 Her character wasn't pregnant, so items (such as a copy machine) were placed between her stomach and the camera to hide her pregnancy.
 Writer Lee Eisenberg recalled that during editing "I asked if we had any wider shots.
 Both Gene (Stupnitsky) and Dave Rogers (the editor) reminded me that we were shooting around Angela's enormous belly".
-Kinsey later gave birth on May 3, five days before the episode premiered.
+Kinsey gave birth on May 3, five days before the episode premiered.